 You can model an extrusion with a hole.
 One example is the box beam.
 Specifying hollow cross-sections must satisfy the cross-section guidelines.
-See Cross-Section Coordinates.
+See Revolution and General Extrusion Shapes.
 In this example, you specify the cross-section coordinates of a box beam.
 For an example that shows you how to model an I-beam extrusion, see Model I-Beam.

 To represent the box beam geometry, first identify its cross-section.
 This is the 2-D area that you sweep along an axis to obtain the 3-D box beam.
 You can the specify the cross-section coordinates using the Solid block.
 The figure shows the box beam cross-section that you specify in this example.